Opening our eyes to the giant sangha that keeps us alive.

 When I had my own family, we just ate our meals.
 We never said grace.
 I mean, sure, at Thanksgiving we all went around and acknowledged what we were grateful for; but it was only once a year, and it usually took forever to get around the table so we were all glad when it was over.

-My children are grown and gone now with lives of their own.
-I’ve been steadily aging into a wider-, deeper-minded, softer version of myself as the past few decades have rolled by.
+Now, my children are grown and gone with lives of their own.
+I’ve been steadily aging into a deeper-minded, softer version of myself as the past few decades have rolled by.
 And lately, I’ve been privately ‘saying’ my own grace before eating.
 This involves pausing to think about how many thousands of beings had to cooperate with life for this particular bite of food to end up on my plate.
 For me.
-And this is fine.

-But I wonder what it would be like to converse about it, while eating, as a way of saying a kind of ongoing grace.
+But I wonder what it would be like to converse about it, while eating, as a way of live-streaming your grace.

 Let’s make it a game.